eric2003-tj/CNL_final/README.md

 ## Salute to the God, Jason

-This repository aims to record what God Jason do.
+This repository aims to record what God Jason did.